 trashing the artistic integrity of

-slasher's knife, the genre we used to describe as "See the pretty lady, cut her up!".
-For more than 20 years, it has been our policy to cut such visuals when they appear as a prelude to violence against women, since we are worried about their
+for the slasher's knife, the genre we used to describe as "See the pretty lady, cut her up!".
+For more than 20 years, it has been our policy to cut such visuals when they appear as a prelude to violence against women, since we are

 Defending the artistic integrity of